-The F&ES Alumni Association, led by a board of twenty to twenty-five alumni/ae who meet in person or by phone ten times a year to conduct the business of the association, hosts regional gatherings around the country and globally, and holds receptions at annual meetings of the Land Trust Alliance, the Ecological Society of America, and the Society of American Foresters.
-The board functions both as a committee of the whole and through several standing committees; officers of the board welcome inquiries from F&ES alums who want to be considered for seats on the board or any of its standing committees.
-Standing committees oversee nominations of officers and of recipients of the Distinguished Alumnus/a Award, host the annual reunion and regional gatherings, and assist staff with the Annual Fund and other fundraising initiatives.
-The School's Web site, an emerging set of shared interest Web sites, and a quarterly newsletter, in addition to e-mail blasts, keep alumni/ae throughout the world in touch with each other and with the School.
+The F&ES Alumni Association, led by an elected board of twenty-five alumni who meet in person or by phone ten times a year to conduct the business of the association, represent the School's more than 4,700 alumni around the world.
+The board regularly hosts alumni on campus, at regional gatherings around the country and globally, and at annual meetings of select professional societies.
+The board functions both as a committee of the whole and through several standing committees.
+Standing committees oversee nominations of members, select recipients of the Distinguished Alumni Award, host the annual reunion, and assist staff with the Annual Fund.
+The F&ES Alumni Association Board Scholarship is awarded annually to two current F&ES students who demonstrate outstanding community engagement and volunteer leadership.
+The CANOPY alumni magazine, e-CANOPY newsletter, and regular e-mail notices keep alumni throughout the world in touch with each other and the School.

-The F&ES Alumni Association is also affiliated with the Association of Yale Alumni (AYA), which serves all alumni/ae of Yale University.
-The F&ES Office of Development and Alumni Services works directly with the AYA on several critical services for F&ES alumni/ae, including the Virtual Yale Station (e-mail forwarding), Online Alumni Directory (secure access contact database), and the Yale Career Network (professional profiles).
-Alumni/ae are encouraged to contact the Office of Development and Alumni Services at alumni.fes@yale.edu.
+The F&ES Alumni Association is also affiliated with the Association of Yale Alumni (AYA), which serves all alumni of Yale University.
+The F&ES Office of Development and Alumni Services works directly with the AYA to provide three services for F&ES alumni: YaleMail, a fully functional, Web-based e-mail service on the Gmail platform; the Online Alumni Directory, a resource for connecting with Yale friends, classmates, or colleagues; and the Yale Career Network, a database of alumni who are interested in professional networking with fellow alumni and current students.
+Alumni may contact the Office of Development and Alumni Services at alumni.fes@yale.edu.